jorisroovers/gitlint/docs/configuration.md

 # one rule and each key in it is an option for that specific rule.
 #
 # Rules and sections can be referenced by their full name or by id.
 For example
-# section "[body-max-line-length]" could be written as "[B1]".
+# section "[body-max-line-length]" could also be written as "[B1]".
 Full section names are
 # used in here for clarity.
 # Rule reference documentation: http://jorisroovers.github.io/gitlint/rules/
 #